mmm1602/Rooms-ChattingApp/README.md

 # Rooms ChattingApp
+A
- A small test for a instant messaging solution made using wpf and c#.
+ A small test for an instant messaging solution made using wpf and c#.

+# Features

+ .
+ .
+ .
+ .
+ .

+ # Disclaimer
+ The code may contain a lot of vulnerabilities, use at your own risk.
+ Do not input sensitive information into the app